-With porous microstructures and large surface areas, DNA hydrogels are hydrophilic polymer networks capable of holding or capturing targets.^[1] Generally, attributing to their high security, DNA hydrogels are brought into sharp focus in the field of medicine and therapeutics.^[2] Such excellent properties will also naturally be favored by the search in the field of environment, i.e., DNA hydrogels can be positioned as multiple onal platforms for deep purification of micro-polluted water and specific recognition of trace of pollutants as illustrated in Figure 1.
-Their enrichment ability bringing by comparative large surface area, porous structures, rich functional group, specific functional DNC in specific surface charge, are endowed hydrogels with high sensibility and adsorption ability^[3], which is even superior to those of carbon nanomaterials, to some extent.^[3a] Meanwhile, compared to some common materials for wastewater treatment, e.g., carbon-based materials,^[4] clay mineral,^[5] and metallic materials,^[6] DNA hydrogels are more suitable for the treatment of micro-polluted water,^[7] which refers to the waters containing a small quantity of various kind of pollutants and even concluding pollutants factors of mutagenesis, carcinogenesis, and teratogenesis, such as drinking waters, rain, snow, and ground water.
-Although having the characteristics of easy preparation, low cost, high treatment efficiency, and so on, carbon-based materials, clay mineral, and metallic materials may dissatisfy the micro-polluted disposal because they are difficult to degrade resulting in the potential toxicity.^[8] To DNA hydrogels, alternatively, as for their safety, biodegradability, permeability, self-support, high capacity, and programmability, the properties (Figure 2) make them continue to be great impetus as adsorbents,^[3] immobilization carriers,^[9] catalysators,^[10] and so on for advanced wastewater treatment, especially, the treatment of micro-polluted water.
-For instance, hydrogels can be re-used as immobilized matrices with catalysts modification on the surface and interior for low-concentrated wastewater disposal, and with the specific components, they can effectively remove metal ions and persistent organic pollutants (POPs)^[11] in drinking water for deep purification.
-Notably, they also can load and transport modified or encapsulated enzymes as well as other national active substrates to the specified site for catalytic degradation of target pollution in ground water.
-Moreover, taking advantage of their sensitive, specific components artheir 3D network conformation which mainly non-covalent intermolecular interaction act as string to sew separated part together, DNA hydrogels can go through volume-change or stan-transition owing to their response to environmental factors, trength,^[13] solvent composition,^[14] specific molecules,^[15] and such as pH,^[12] temperature,^[12b] inc light,^[16] etc. Accordingly, stuhulus-responsive hydrogels have sparked great interest as bioanalytical tools.^[17] It is not hard to envisage their potential environmental application with rational and sophisticated design and modification.
+With porous microstructures and large surface areas, DNA hydrogels are hydrophilic polymer networks capable of holding or capturing targets.^[1] Generally, attributing to their high security, DNA hydrogels are brought into sharp focus in the fields of medicine and therapeutics.^[2] Such excellent properties will also naturally be favored by the research in the field of

+Y. R. Wang, Dr. Y. Zhu, Y. Hu, Prof. G. M. Zeng, Prof. Y. Zhang, Prof. C. Zhang College of Environmental Science and Engineering Hunan University Key Laboratory of Environmental Biology and Pollution Control (Hunan University) Ministry of Education Lushan South Road, Changsha 410082, P. R. China E-mail: zgming@hnu.edu.cn; zyi@hnu.edu.cn Prof. Y. Zhang Department of Chemistry University of Science and Technology of China Hefei 230026, China Dr. C. L. Feng Research Center of Environmental Science and Engineering Center South University of Forestry and Technology Shaoshan South Road, Changsha 410004, China environment, i.e., DNA hydrogels can be positioned as multifunctional platforms for deep purification of micropolluted water and specific recognition of trace of pollutants, as illustrated in Figure 1.
+Their enrichment ability brought by comparative large surface area, porous structures, rich functional group, specific functional DNA, and specific surface charge is endowed by hydrogels with high sensibility and adsorption ability,^[3] which are even superior to those of carbon nanomaterials, to some extent.^[3a] Meanwhile, compared to some common materials for wastewater treatment, e.g., carbon-based materials,^[4] clay mineral,^[5] and metallic materials,^[6] DNA hydrogels are more suitable for the treatment of micropolluted water,^[7] which refers to the water containing a small quantity of various kinds of pollutants and even concluding pollutant factors of mutagenesis, carcinogenesis, and teratogenesis, such as drinking water, rain, snow, and ground water.
+Although having the characteristics of easy preparation, low cost, high treatment efficiency, and so on, carbon-based materials, clay mineral, and metallic materials may dissatisfy the micropolluted disposal because they are difficult to degrade resulting in the potential toxicity.^[8] To DNA hydrogels, alternatively, as for their safety, biodegradability, permeability, self-support, high capacity, and programmability, the properties (Figure 2) make them continue to be of great impetus as adsorbents,^[3] immobilization carriers,^[9] catalysators,^[10] and so on for advanced wastewater treatment, especially, the treatment of micropolluted water.
+For instance, hydrogels can be reused as immobilized matrices with catalysts modification on the surface and interior for low-concentrated wastewater disposal, and with the specific components, they can effectively remove metal ions and persistent organic pollutants (POPs)^[11] in drinking water for deep purification.
+Notably, they also can load and transport modified or encapsulated enzymes as well as other rational active substrates to the specified site for catalytic degradation of target pollutants in ground water.
+Moreover, taking advantage of their sensitive, specific components or their 3D network conformation, which is mainly noncovalent intermolecular interaction act as a string to sew separated part together, DNA hydrogels can go through volume-change or state-transition owing to their response to environmental factors, such as pH,^[12] temperature,^[12b] ionic strength,^[13] solvent composition,^[14] specific molecules,^[15] light,^[16] etc. Accordingly, stimulus-responsive hydrogels have sparked great interest as bioanalytical tools.^[17] It is not hard to envisage their potential environmental application with rational and sophisticated design and modification.